SubwayDesktop/subway-launcher/README.md

 ## Desktop Icons

-Create symbolic link to `.desktop` files from `/usr/share/applications` in your desktop folder and the icons will be shown in the right side of the launcher.
+Create symbolic links to `.desktop` files from `/usr/share/applications` in your desktop folder and the icons will be shown in the right side of the launcher.